• Skip to primary navigation

 Place in the fridge and leave overnight (or a minimum of 12 hours) to prove.

-Remove the dough rom the fridge shortly before you wish to bake the loaf so that it can reach room temperature.
+Remove the dough from the fridge before you wish to bake the loaf so that it can reach room temperature.

 Preparing dough for olive bread